anyone2/IndigoPlugin-Voice-Monkey/TRIGGERS_TEXT_ONLY.md

 This window, 'Configure Trigger a Routine' should indicate that Trigger can be found on the Voice Monkey website under Routine Triggers.
 It will be reworded in a future release.

-## 20) Once you execute the Action Group, the log will look similiar to this and a Fun Fact should be played on the Echo device you selected at step 16
+## 20) Name the Action Group, then click Ok

+## 21) Highlight the Action Group you just created, and click Execute All

+The fun fact should play on the Echo selected at step 4.

 	Feb 26, 2023 at 4:12:52 PM
 		Action Group                    Triggering - 'Routine Trigger One'